1: Are You There?

 No.

-What do I do if there is a problem with this website or I have a question about a problem?
+What do I do if there is a problem with this website?

 I did not receive an email with a code when registering.
 What should I do?